Heroic Fantasy and Ethnic Identity

 Conan, Elric, Drizzt, Geralt and Social Prejudice

-The three pinnacle protagonists of heroic fantasy share troubled ethnic backgrounds that develop the characters’ personalities and influence their actions within the stories.
+The pinnacle protagonists of heroic fantasy share troubled ethnic backgrounds that develop the characters’ personalities and influence their actions within the stories.

 In Robert E. Howard’s Conan stories, the protagonist is often referred to by his ethnic background—Cimmerian.
 No matter the vice or virtue of his deeds Conan carries the negative connotations of his people.
 Brute savagery is all that is expected of him, and one cannot deny Conan often behaves in an uncouth manner given his excessive lusts for wine and loose women that lead to his frequently impoverished state.
 It is Howard’s genius as an author that turns these prejudicial tables.
 Conan’s blunt speech and the immediate physicality of his actions are a refreshing counterpoint set against the decadence and deceit of the many civilized characters.
 Howard convinces the reader to accept and even cheer for this rough-neck barbarian.

 The Eternal Champion

 Elric, Michael Moorcock’s famous character, is in many ways the anti-Conan.
 A frail albino interested in magic and inheritor to the ancient civilization of Melnibone, Elric also has sophisticated tastes and a sensitive conscience.
-After the treachery of his cousin, YYrkoon, Elric is forced into a life of wandering adventure and becomes bound to the sentient, murderous sword, Stormbringer.
+After the treachery of his cousin, Yyrkoon, Elric is forced into a life of wandering adventure and becomes bound to the sentient, murderous sword, Stormbringer.
 Elric never escapes his people’s reputation for cruelty, decadence, and sorcery despite his will to be otherwise.
-His attempts to do good deeds are also undermined by Stormbringer’s bloodlusts.
+His attempts to do good deeds are also undermined by Stormbringer’s bloodlust.
 As such, Elric rarely finds acceptance and shares with Conan this role of the outcast hero who.
 Because of his ethnic lineage he can never really enter into the societies he defends from chaos.